KAMP-Research/KAMP_CPRL/README.md

 ## Related Projects
 1) This project is a major restructuring of the [submodule-based KAMP repository](https://github.com/KAMP-Research/KAMP).
 2) This project includes the [KAMP Rule Language](https://github.com/MartinLoeper/KAMP-DSL).
+3) This project originates from [KAMP 2.0](https://github.com/MartinLoeper/KAMP-2.0).
+It was handed over after the Bachelor Thesis.

 ## Changelog
 - This fork brings Continuous Integration to KAMP and enables our partners to install the framework more easily.